 Fees.
 The fees set forth below will be charged, as applicable, to your Account unless prohibited by applicable law.
 You agree that these fees may be deducted from your Account.
 Sallie Mae Bank will not be liable for the dishonor of any transaction resulting from deduction of fees from your Account.

-iii.
+ii.
 Expedited Delivery - You may request next-Business-Day delivery of items that would normally be delivered by postal mail.
-Please note that the cutoff for next-Business-Day delivery is 2:00 PM ET.
+Please note that the cutoff time for Expedited Delivery requests is 2:00 PM ET.
 A $15 Expedited Delivery charge will be assessed for each item provided via Expedited Delivery.

 b.
 Certificates of Deposit